 “New Perspectives on the Civil Rights Movement: A Virginia Tech Workshop for Teachers.”
 Jen Mooney and Kelly Belanger.
 21 February 2013.

 “The National Writing Project at Virginia Tech: The 2009 Summer Institute.”
 Aileen Murphy, Megan Fisher, Brian Gogan, and Ashley Patriarca.
 Conference on Higher Education Pedagogy.
 March 2009.

-The following graduate students were supported in part by the Center for the Study of Rhetoric in Society during the development of their dissertation research:
+The following graduate students were supported in part by the Center for Rhetoric in Society during the development of their dissertation research:

 Conscientious Objection: Rhetoric, Professional Communication, and Medical Controversy.
 Heidi Lawrence.
 2013.
 Directed by Bernice Hausman.

 Safety at the Margins: A Rhetorical Analysis of Occupational Risk Communication in Construction.
 Ashley Patriarca.
 2013.
 Directed by Carlos Evia.